 Specifically, collections on defaulted, federally held loans will remain halted, and any borrower with such loans who has had wages garnished during this time will receive a refund of those garnishments.
 Any qualifying federal student loan payments made since March 13, the retroactive date of the administrative forbearance period, can also be refunded upon request.

-These may seem like small details, but the memorandum was not explicit, so it was previously unclear whether emergency relief would continue automatically.
-This is good news because it means that struggling borrowers are not required to take any action to renew the emergency forbearance or stop collections activities, and these benefits will continue to be applied to all borrowers who qualify.
+Borrowers are not required to take any action to renew the emergency forbearance or stop collections activities, and these benefits will continue to be applied to all borrowers who qualify.

 Months Still Count Toward Loan Forgiveness and Rehabilitation Programs